plz/E-Series-Graphite-Grafana/README.md

 Collect Metrics from NetApp E-Series Storage appliances and dispatch them to graphite.

-This repository contains a perl script that can connect to the NetApp Santricity web proxy, and collect performance metrics from a E-Series Storage Appliance.
+This repository contains a perl script that can connect to the NetApp Santricity web proxy, and collect performance metrics from an E-Series Storage Appliance.

 It's also possible to use the tool to monitor E-Series systems that run SANtricity System Manager, that is the embedded management application & REST API.